omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Connect.md

 A framework for entry-level web literacy & 21st Century skills.
 Participate - Connect: Extending thinking beyond the individual learner to integrate social networks and tools in problem-solving.

 ##Task 1 Hack the News
-You will be using X-Ray Goggles to remix a news website, learning about **openly-licensed resources, different forms of media, and how to create something new on the Web through remix.**
+You will be using X-Ray Goggles to remix a news website, learning about **openly-licensed resources, different forms of media, and how to create something new on the Web through remix,** learning about **connecting.**

 **Task**